We Welcome New Veterinary Clients from Frederick County & the Surrounding Area

 From your first phone call, our staff is pleased to answer any questions you may have or advise you about our general policies and procedures.

-If you own farm animals, be sure to visit the Farm Animal Care and Breeding & Reproduction pages of our website.
+If you own farm animals, be sure to visit the Farm Animal Care page of our website.
 We offer farm calls for large animals such as horses, cattle, sheep, alpacas, and llamas.
 We have extensive veterinary experience with the care of these specialized animals and are pleased to discuss the development of a breeding program or herd care plan with you.

 The following policies may assist you in feeling comfortable and knowledgeable about our appointment protocols, payment expectations, and animal surgery procedures.